 Applicants for studies in a Master’s programme are required to have completed higher education at least in the given or in a related Bachelor’s programme.

 An applicant who has completed studies at a higher education institution abroad (except for Slovak higher education institutions), is obliged to submit officially verified certificates of completed higher education translated into the English language.
-The verification of education and qualifications acquired abroad adheres to § 89 – § 90b of the Act and can be done by a) recognition of previous higher education described in rector’s directive SR/13/2017 or b) assessment of previous education for the purpose of TBU admission process only, described in rector’s directive SR/19/2019.
+These must be either a) recognized in compliance with the rector’s directive SR/13/2017 or b) assessed for the purpose of TBU admission process only, described in rector’s directive SR/19/2019.

 In compliance with the rector’s directive SR/2/2011, an applicant for studies in a degree programme accredited in the English language shall be admitted to study provided that s/he demonstrates language proficiency by presenting an officially verified certificate of completion of the state examination in the English language or by presenting a certificate of completion of an examination in the English language at a minimum level of B2 according to the “Common European Framework of Reference for Languages”.